From the Legislative and State Manual of Indiana, 1907.

 Taking his seat in January 1907, McNary B. Frump served one term in the legislature and during his brief service held a seat on the committees on Trust Funds, Fees and Salaries, Legislative Apportionment, and Mines and Mining.
 Frump is also recorded by the 1907 Indiana General Assembly Journal as introducing House Bill No. 257, which was an "act to require drivers of motor vehicles to hold a state license and providing penalties in connection therewith".
 This same journal notes that the bill was given to the committee on roads and was later "indefinitely postponed."

 After leaving the legislature in 1909 Frump continued to improve his farm and shortly before his death was named as a trustee for Washington Township in 1918.
-He died in Washington Township on July 18, 1919 at age 66 and was laid to rest at the Swalley Cemetery in the settlement of Bowling Green, Indiana.
+He died in Washington Township on July 18, 1919, at age 66 and was laid to rest at the Swalley Cemetery in Bowling Green, Indiana.
 He was survived by his wife Artie and five of his children.
 The portrait of M. Beecher Frump (as some sources list him) was located via the Legislative and State Manual of Indiana, published in 1907.